speedyleion/sphinx-c-autodoc/docs/developer_notes.rst

             A list of child constructs with the same fields as this.
             Children may be things such as struct members.
 Or functions within a file where the file is the root node.
+            An empty list is still provided for no children.

     The file itself should be the root node.